HyperCap: Hyperspectral Land Cover Captioning Dataset for Vision Language Models: Dataset Acquisition and Preprocessing

+In this work, we conduct a systematic analysis of the HyperCap dataset through four sequential steps: \textbf{Step~1} quantifies class and caption distribution across all four datasets; \textbf{Step~2} examines the linguistic structure of the captions via part-of-speech analysis; \textbf{Step~3} evaluates the spectral separability of pixel-wise HSI samples via t-SNE visualizations; and \textbf{Step~4} measures inter-annotator agreement and caption refinement quality using standard captioning error metrics.
+Together, these steps provide a thorough understanding of both the statistical properties of the data and the quality of its textual annotations.

-Figure~\ref{fig:sunburst_visualizations} presents pie charts illustrating class imbalances in different datasets.
-Figure~\ref{subfig:sun_vis_a} shows Botswana’s relatively balanced distribution, with Acacia Woodlands (314) and Floodplain Grasses 1 (251) more frequent than Short Mopane (95).
+\textbf{Step~1: Class and Caption Distribution.} Figure~\ref{fig:sunburst_visualizations} presents pie charts illustrating the joint class distribution and caption count per class across all four datasets.
+Since HyperCap provides exactly one caption per pixel-level sample (Table~\ref{tab:dataset_comparison}), the caption distribution directly mirrors the class distribution, and the slice sizes simultaneously encode both quantities.
+Figure~\ref{subfig:sun_vis_a} shows Botswana's relatively balanced distribution, with Acacia Woodlands (314) and Floodplain Grasses 1 (251) more frequent than Short Mopane (95).
 Figure~\ref{subfig:sun_vis_b} for Houston13 highlights dominance by Non-Residential Buildings (408) and Road (443), while Water (285) is underrepresented.
-Figure~\ref{subfig:sun_vis_c} for Indian Pines reveals extreme imbalance, with Soybean-mintill (2455) dominating over Oats (20).
+Figure~\ref{subfig:sun_vis_c} for Indian Pines reveals extreme imbalance, with Soybean-mintill (2,455) dominating over Oats (20).
 Figure~\ref{subfig:sun_vis_d} for KSC shows Scrub (927) and Water (761) prevailing over Hardwood Swamp (243).
-Figure~\ref{fig:tsne_visualizations} presents t-SNE visualizations of feature embeddings using the BERT~\cite{hosseini2023bert} pretrained model.
-Figures~\ref{subfig:tsne_botswana}-\ref{subfig:tsne_ksc} illustrate distinct clustering for major classes, while certain classes exhibit overlap due to spectral similarities.
-Notably, in the Botswana dataset, Acacia types show significant overlap, while in the KSC dataset, Salt Marsh and Spartina Marsh classes blend due to their similar material composition.
-These visualizations highlight the model's effectiveness in feature separation while also revealing challenges in distinguishing spectrally similar categories.
-The captions belong to the same class, indicating semantic similarity within the groupings.
-However, as shown in Table~\ref{tab:error_metrics}, the data exhibits lexical variance.

-The Inter-Annotator Agreement Error Rates as shown in Table~\ref{tab:error_metrics} for BLEU (B1–B4), METEOR (MTR), and ROUGE-L (R-L) ~\cite{coco} error rates were derived by inverting their respective scores, so that higher values indicate lower similarity.
-The BLEU metrics (B1–B4) assess n-gram overlap between the reference and predicted descriptions, reflecting lexical similarity.
-METEOR captures semantic alignment by considering factors like synonymy, stemming, and word order.
-ROUGE-L focuses on structural similarity through the longest common subsequence.
-Collectively, these error rates provide insight into the degree of lexical and semantic consistency among annotators’ descriptions.